Geospatial Data Science PSM

 From Whom: Letters of recommendation should be obtained from college/university faculty members or professional references familiar with the applicant's academic competence.
 The recommendations may be submitted on the "Reference Report for Graduate Study" or as a traditional letter of recommendation.
 Letters must be signed and forwarded as a PDF on official letterhead.

 Coursework Required for Admission Consideration: Applicants should have completed GUS 5031 GIS Programming or an equivalent college-level course in programming and GUS 5161 Statistics for Urban Spatial Analysis or an equivalent college-level introductory statistics course.
 Professional experience in programming and/or statistics is also acceptable.
 Students who do not meet these coursework requirements or lack professional experience in programming and/or statistics are required, upon admission, to take GUS 5031 and/or GUS 5161 as electives.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree in any field is appropriate.
 An undergraduate GPA of 3.0 or an undergraduate GPA of 2.5 with 2 to 4 years of relevant professional experience is preferred.

-Statement of Goals: Approximately 500 to 1,000 words include why you are interested in this program; your research and academic goals; your future career goals; your academic and research achievements; and any other information that you believe will be helpful in evaluating your application.
+Statement of Goals: In approximately 500 to 1,000 words, share why you are interested in this program, your research and academic goals, future career goals, academic and research achievements, and any other information that you believe will be helpful in evaluating your application.